Houston Stackhouse: Biography

 Stackhouse tutored Jimmy Rogers and Sammy Lawhorn in guitar techniques.
 Between 1948 and 1954, he worked during the day at the Chrysler plant in West Helena, Arkansas, and played the blues in his leisure time.
 He did not move from the South, unlike many of his contemporaries, and continued to perform locally into the 1960s with Frank Frost, Boyd Gilmore and Baby Face Turner.
 In May 1965, Sonny Boy Williamson II, who was by then back on King Biscuit Time, used Stackhouse as an accompanist when he was recorded in concert by Chris Strachwitz of Arhoolie Records.
 The recording, entitled King Biscuit Time, was issued under Williamson's name.
 Shortly afterwards, Williamson died.
 Stackhouse continued briefly on the radio program, back in tandem with Nighthawk.

 Houston Stackhouse at the 1976 Smithsonian Festival.

 In 1967, George Mitchell recorded Stackhouse, Curtis and Nighthawk as the Blues Rhythm Boys in Dundee, Mississippi Nighthawk died shortly after the recording was made.
 Another field researcher, David Evans, recorded Stackhouse in Crystal Springs.
 By 1970, following the deaths of Curtis and Mason, Stackhouse had moved to Memphis, Tennessee, where he resided with his old friend Wilkins and his wife, Carrie.
 At the height of the blues revival Stackhouse toured with Wilkins and with the Memphis Blues Caravan and performed at various music festivals.

 In February 1972, Stackhouse recorded the album Cryin' Won't Help You (released on CD in 1994).
 In his sole trip overseas, in 1976, he performed in Vienna, Austria.

 Stackhouse returned to Helena, where he died in September 1980, at the age of 69.
 A son, Houston Stackhouse, Jr., survived him.

 The acoustic stage at the annual Arkansas Blues and Heritage Festival is named after Stackhouse.

+In 2025 the Killer Blues Headstone Project placed the headstone for Houston Stackhouse at the Community Cemetery in Crystal Springs, Mississippi.